joisyousef/joisyousef/README.md

   * Threat modeling and risk assessments.
   * Security testing and validation.

-📫 Get in Touch: Feel free to contact **yousefelsrogywork@gmail.com** for collaboration or opportunities!
+📫 Get in Touch: Feel free to contact **yousefelsrogywork@gmail.com** for collaboration or opportunities!!!

 <h3 align="left">Connect with me:</h3>
 <p align="left">